-- If students are on courses which are run jointly by two or more Welsh institutions, where activity takes place at both or all institutions, which are not the subject of a franchising or validating arrangement, they should be counted by each institution in proportion to the number of credits associated with delivery at each institution.
-If the course is run jointly between a Welsh institution and an institution outside Wales, then only the provision delivered at the Welsh institution should be returned by the Welsh institution. - Students taught as part of other collaborative arrangements, where no activity takes place at the returning institution, with institutions or organisations in or outside Wales, not owned by the Welsh HEI, that are not franchising arrangements, are not in the HESES population.
-These may be, for example, partnerships with non-publicly funded or publicly funded colleges where the institution provides quality assurance or validating arrangements only and does not provide any funding to that college.
-If institutions have students that are returned on the HESA student record, but do not fit the criteria to be in the HESES population, they should contact HEFCW to be certain that they are not being excluded from HESES in error. - A validating arrangement is where a university is responsible for the academic standards and quality of a programme which is monitored alongside its own programmes, but the partner develops, delivers and assesses the programme leading to a university award.
+- 22 If students are on courses which are run jointly by two or more Welsh providers, where activity takes place at both or all providers, which are not the subject of a franchising or validating arrangement, they should be counted by each provider in proportion to the number of credits associated with delivery at each provider.
+If the course is run jointly between a Welsh provider and a provider outside Wales, then only the provision delivered at the Welsh provider should be returned by the Welsh provider. - Students taught as part of other collaborative arrangements, where no activity takes place at the returning provider, with providers or organisations in or outside Wales, not owned by the Welsh HEI, that are not franchising arrangements, are not in the HESES population.
+These may be, for example, partnerships with non-publicly funded or publicly funded colleges where the provider provides quality assurance or validating arrangements only and does not provide any funding to that college.
+If providers have students that are returned on the HESA student record, but do not fit the criteria to be in the HESES population, they should contact HEFCW to be certain that they are not being excluded from HESES in error. - A validating arrangement is where a university is responsible for the academic standards and quality of a programme which is monitored alongside its own programmes, but the partner develops, delivers and assesses the programme leading to a university award.